tomekw/yaml_converters/README.md

 Implementation of flattening a YAML file and generating a YAML file from key-value pairs taken (I hope, for now) from Tolk codebase.

+## Warning

+Until version `1.0.0` is reached API may be changed without any notice!

 ## Contributing

 1. Fork it